nathanhinchey/NobleFates-AdvancedBarracks/README.md

 A Gymnasium is a room with training dummies in it for guards and rangers to practice their skills.
 The size requirements are standard for tiered rooms.
 One dummy per tier.
 (Base prestige: 5 per Tier)

-### Tiered Bunk Rooms
-Expands the concept of Bunk Rooms to be tiered.
-The size requirements are standard for tiered rooms.
-Tiers 1 and 2 need at least two beds, Tiers 3 and 4 need at least four beds.
-(Base prestige: 0)

 ## How to use it!